***ATTENTION – PLEASE READ***

 No, it is a good brush which we have given a rating of 4/5.

-A mid-range model is the Pro 3000.
+The Pro 3000 is a mid-range model.
 It has more than the entry level and less than the premium models.
 Few criticisms of it, the biggest question is it best for you?

 2. Which other brushes should I consider in this price range?